Double-entry bookkeeping: Traditional approach

-Following the Traditional Approach (also called the British Approach) accounts are classified as real, personal, and nominal accounts.
+Under the traditional (British) approach, accounts are divided into three categories: real accounts, personal accounts, and nominal accounts.
 Real accounts are accounts relating to assets both tangible and intangible in nature.
 Personal accounts are accounts relating to persons or organisations with whom the business has transactions and will mainly consist of accounts of debtors and creditors.
 Nominal accounts are accounts relating to revenue, expenses, gains, and losses.
-Transactions are entered in the books of accounts by applying the following golden rules of accounting:
+The golden rules of accounting guide the traditional approach: